Potopoles/Climate_Model/README.md

-# Sigma_python
+# SW_python
-Hydrostatic global atmospheric model with sigma vertical coordinates in Python
+2D shallow water model on the sphere in Python